 Statewide Electric Service

-The 20 distribution electric cooperatives in South Carolina deliver dependable electric power to more than 739,000 accounts in South Carolina.
-That translates into more than 1.5 million citizens.
+The 20 distribution electric cooperatives in South Carolina deliver dependable electric power to 800,000 accounts in South Carolina.
+That translates into almost 2 million citizens.
 As a group, electric cooperatives serve more consumers in South Carolina than any other utility.
 They serve homes, businesses and industries mostly in suburbs, small towns and rural areas.

 Largest Distribution System in the State